pspiagicw/sinister/README.md

 ### `update`

-If the config file is set up, you can run `sinister update` to update the database.
+- If the config file is set up, you can run `sinister update` to update the database.

-This will query the RSS feeds for the latest videos and update the databaseo
+- This will query the RSS feeds for the latest videos and update the databaseo

 ![update](./gifs/update.gif)

 ### `status`

-This shows the state of the database.
+- This shows the state of the database.

-It gives you general statistics like unwatched videos, watched videos, etc.
+- It gives you general statistics like unwatched videos, watched videos, etc.

 ![status](./gifs/status.gif)

 ### `download`

+- Only unwatched videos can be downloaded.
-This downloads videos according the prompt given.
-It will download it to the `videoFolder` specified in the config file.
+- This downloads videos according the prompt given.
+- It will download it to the `videoFolder` specified in the config file.

-The download will be in 720p in the mp4 format.
+- The download will be in 720p in the mp4 format.
+- After downloading, it will mark the video as watched.

 ![download](./gifs/download.gif)

 ### `mark`

-This can be used to mark a video as watched (Even though you didn't download it)
+- This can be used to mark a video as watched.

-It can multi-select videos to mark as watched.
+- It can multi-select videos to mark as watched.

 ![mark](./gifs/mark.gif)

 ### `auto`

-This is a combination of `update` and `download`.
+- This is a combination of `update` and `download`.
-It will update the database and download the latest videos.
+- It will update the database and download the latest videos.

-It is designed to be used in a cron job or a systemd timer.
+- It is designed to be used in a cron job or a systemd timer.

 ![auto](./gifs/auto.gif)